openhab/openhab1-addons/bundles/binding/org.openhab.binding.iec6205621meter/README.md

 ## Binding Configuration

-This binding must be configured in the file `services/iec6205621meter.cfg`.
+This binding can be configured in the file `services/iec6205621meter.cfg`.
 The configuration allows the definition of multiple meter devices.

 | Property | Default | Required | Description |